hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>Text classification is one of the most common natural language processing tasks.
+Text classification is one of the most common natural language processing tasks.
 This article explains the basics of text classification with deep learning.
 In this article, you saw how to identify whether a text message is spam or ham.
 The trained deep learning model achieves an accuracy of 86.63 on the test set without any parameter tuning.
 I would suggest you change the parameter and see if you can get better results.
-Feel free to comment in case if you have something to say or if you want to ask any question. </p>
+Feel free to comment in case if you have something to say or if you want to ask any question.

 <!-- /wp:paragraph -->